How to Identify Malicious Code? Examples, Preventtion and Mitigatation

 String sessionId = request.getParameter("sessionID");

-The code gets a session ID from a request using the parameter that is named “sessionID” according to a client.
-Nevertheless the approach has no security because the former directly believes a user’s input without validation or verification.
+The code gets a session ID from a request using the parameter named “sessionID” according to a client.
+Nevertheless, the approach has no security because the former directly believes in a user’s input without validation or verification.

-The possibility of the attackers to take control of session IDs is here and if it is the case, they will be in position to forge or manipulate session IDs that will then lead to unauthorized access or session hijacking.
+The possibility of the attackers taking control of session IDs is here, and if this is the case, they will be in a position to forge or manipulate session IDs that will then lead to unauthorized access or session hijacking.

 Remote Code Execution (RCE)